 Service numbers are telephone numbers with separate pricing principles, which are usually not included in the free call packages offered by telephone operators.
 These include, among others, numbers beginning with:

 - 0600-–0700: service numbers subject to charge, where waiting times are charged according to regular call tariffs

 Companies must indicate clearly which of their telephone numbers is for queries concerning existing contracts, and which is intended for other purposes.

 They must also ensure that all those who call a number are aware of the cost of the call.
 In other words, the price must be indicated whenever the number is mentioned in advertisements, directories, terms and conditions of contract, websites, etc.

 Compensation of charges incurred from complaints

 According to the Finnish Consumer Protection Act, consumers must not incur any costs from complaining about a defective product or service, because the company in is obliged to correct the defect at its own cost.

 If a consumer makes a valid complaint, the company must compensate the consumer in arrears for the telephone charges incurred in relation to the complaint.
-In order to file a complaint, consumers may use the forms for complaints regarding a defective product or service provided on our website.
+In order to file a complaint, consumers may use the forms provided on our website.